willmhowes/video-game-pg-practice/Readme.md

-## A PostgreSQL videogame database made to practice database / serverside programming logic
+## A videogame database made to practice PostgreSQL syntax and serverside programming logic